websure/express-server-incident-management/README.md

 - Execute `docker-compose up` in terminal
 - UI Application will run on http://localhost:3000/
 - API Server will run on http://localhost:5000/

+#### Tests

+- All tests are inside test/ folder
+- To run tests - Execute the following command - `npm run test`

 #### Docker Images